 Description: The course presents essential knowledge and skills to make informed decisions about real world financial issues from the viewpoint of a business owner/entrepreneur.
 Students will learn how choices influence occupational options and future earning potential.
 Students will also learn to apply decision-making skills to evaluate financial and resource management for a business through the Lense of HS02801 Auto & Building and HS02801 Child Care/Culinary.
 The course content is designed to help the learner make wise spending, saving, and credit decisions and to make effective use of income to achieve business financial success.
 Students taking Consumer Math will demonstrate an understanding of business topics including calculating costs associated with personnel, manufacturing, purchasing, sales, marketing, and warehousing.

-HS02008 Trigonometry College and Career Ready
+HS02810 Pre-Calculus with Trigonometry College and Career Ready

-College & Career Ready ChallengePrerequisites: Algebra II CCR or HonorsGrades: 11, 12Description: Trigonometry includes a right triangular and a circular approach, curve sketching, identities, solving triangles and logarithms.Solving triangles and logarithms
+Description: Pre-Calculus with Trigonometry CCR includes a right triangular and a circular approach, curve sketching, identities, solving triangles and logarithms.
+This course may be eligible for Dual Enrollment credit.